UltraPhil/Yii-OpenLayers/readme.md

 Nonetheless, 3 new features has been included:

--OpenLayers updated to last stable release (2.12, up from 2.11)
+- OpenLayers updated to last stable release (2.12, up from 2.11)

--It is now possible to pass the desired marker icon's filename.
+- It is now possible to pass the desired marker icon's filename.
-	-If nothing is given, the constructor will choose "marker.png" as the default icon.
+	- If nothing is given, the constructor will choose "marker.png" as the default icon.

--Added support for a search box with autocomplete.
+- Added support for a search box with autocomplete.

 Some files have been added:

--autoComplete.js base js fle with methods for supporting autocomplete search boxes easily.
+- autoComplete.js base js fle with methods for supporting autocomplete search boxes easily.
--autoCompleteCSS.css self-explanatory.
+- autoCompleteCSS.css self-explanatory.
--urlFunctions.js is a file that was missing in the initial (0.1) release.
+- urlFunctions.js is a file that was missing in the initial (0.1) release.

 OpenLayersWidget.php->registerScripts has been adjusted with the new files.